rubyforgood/casa/README.md

 ## Welcome Hacktoberfest contributors!

 We are very happy to have you.
-If you have problems or questions, the fastest way to an answer is in slack https://rubyforgood.herokuapp.com/
+If you have problems or questions, the fastest way to an answer is in slack https://rubyforgood.herokuapp.com/ #casa channel

 ALL open issues on the issue board https://github.com/rubyforgood/casa/projects/1 are fair game **unless** they are already assigned to a contributor.
 Assign an issue to yourself or comment on it "I am working on this issue".